For the purposes of these Regulations:

 Procedure for dealing with irregularities

-- The Deputy Provost for Academic Affairs shall set up an investigation committee which should complete the investigation within two weeks.
+The Deputy Provost for Academic Affairs shall set up an investigation committee that should complete the investigation within two weeks.

 Setting and Moderation of Examinations